 I wonder how many young people know that superannuation is one of the most important financial planning tools we have to help us preserve and make the most of our wealth.
-I wish I’d known this earlier and made more informed decisions about my super when I was younger.
+I wish I’d made more informed decisions about my super when I was younger.

 In particular, I should have looked at my super’s investment strategy; it could have made a big difference to my savings.